Regression Discontinuity Designs Under Interference: Introduction

 The literature on causal inference under interference has grown rapidly in recent years.
 A common assumption is partial interference, which allows interference within clusters but not across clusters \citep{sobel}.
-For example, partial interference is used in the study of two-stage randomized experiments to estimate treatment and spillover effects \citep{hh, Liu14, baird18}.
-In observational studies, inverse-probability-weighted (IPW) estimators have also been derived under the partial interference assumption \citep{tchegen, papadogeorgou19, perez}.
-Other works have analyzed more complex interference mechanisms, such as when units are connected through a network, in experimental studies \citep{bowers, aronowsamii17, athey, leung20} and observational studies \citep{vanderlaan, forastiere, forastiere22, ogburn22}.
-Interference in such settings is often restricted to direct connections in the network graph, an assumption known as network neighborhood interference.
-Moreover, it is frequently assumed that individuals' outcomes are affected by a summary measure of the treatments within the interference set specified by an \qq exposure mapping" \citep[e.g.,][]{manski, sofrygin17, aronow17, forastiere}.
-In experimental studies with general network interference, several methods of analysis have been used, such as randomization tests \citep{bowers, athey, basse}, IPW-type estimators and cell-means estimators \citep{aronow17, vazquez}, and regression-based approaches \citep{leung20}.
-While approaches to observational studies on networks include generalized propensity score-based estimators \citep{forastiere, forastiere22}, IPW estimators \citep{liu16}, targeted maximum likelihood estimator (TMLE) \citep{sofrygin17, ogburn22}, and covariate-adjustment methods based on graph neural networks (GNN) \citep{leung2023unconfoundedness}, little attention has been paid to interference in the context of RDDs.
+Partial interference is used in two-stage randomized experiments to estimate direct and spillover effects \citep{hh, Liu14, baird18}.
+In observational studies, inverse-probability-weighted (IPW) estimators have also been derived under the partial interference assumption \citep{tchegen, perez, papadogeorgou19}.
+Other works have analyzed more complex interference mechanisms, such as when units are connected through a network, in experimental studies \citep{bowers, aronowsamii17, athey, leung20, viviano2025} and observational studies \citep{sofrygin17, forastiere, forastiere22, ogburn22}.
+In experimental studies with network interference, several methods of analysis have been used, such as randomization tests \citep{bowers, athey, basse}, IPW-type estimators and cell-means estimators \citep{aronowsamii17, vazquez}, and regression-based approaches \citep{leung20}.
+While approaches to observational studies on networks include generalized propensity score-based estimators \citep{forastiere, forastiere22}, IPW estimators \citep{liu16}, targeted maximum likelihood estimator (TMLE) \citep{sofrygin17, ogburn22}, and graph neural networks (GNN) \citep{leung2023unconfoundedness}, little attention has been paid to interference in the context of RDDs.

 This paper develops a methodological framework that extends the continuity-based RDD paradigm to accommodate interference.
-We formalize interference via exposure mappings defined over specified interference sets (e.g., networks or clusters), allowing each unit’s potential outcome to depend on a bivariate \qq effective treatment", i.e., the binary individual treatment and a spillover exposure, resulting from applying the exposure mapping to the neighbors’ treatments.
+We formalize interference via exposure mappings \citep{sofrygin17, aronowsamii17, forastiere}, defined over specified interference sets (e.g., networks or clusters), allowing each unit’s potential outcome to depend on a bivariate \qq effective treatment", i.e., the binary individual treatment and a spillover exposure, resulting from applying the exposure mapping to the neighbors’ treatments.